Antibiotics

 Medicines checklist

-If you’re taking an antibiotic called metronidazole, it’s important that you don’t drink alcohol at all.
-Drinking alcohol can cause a severe reaction and make you feel very ill.
+If you’re taking an antibiotic called metronidazole, don’t drink alcohol at all.
+It can cause a severe reaction and make you feel and be very sick.
 You can drink alcohol in moderation while taking most other antibiotics.
 But it’s best not to drink if you’re feeling unwell.

 For more information, see our section on interactions of antibiotics.